Is a Space Maintainer Needed for My Child?

 space maintainer hudsonville dental kids mi pediatric dentist

-A space maintainer is an oral appliance used by our Hudsonville, MI, pediatric dentist to quite literally maintain space in a child’s mouth after they experience premature baby tooth loss or extraction.
+A space maintainer is an oral appliance used by our Hudsonville, MI, family dentist to quite literally maintain space in a child’s mouth after they experience premature baby tooth loss or extraction.
 This device might look intimidating, but it should not cause your child any pain whatsoever.

 Here are the two types of space maintainers as well as the instances where your child may need one.